Networking

 Scan Networks with Nmap and cnspec

-Discover hosts, open ports, and running services across your network infrastructure using cnspec and the Nmap network scanner.
+Discover hosts, open ports, and running services across your network with cnspec and the Nmap network scanner.
+Use the Nmap provider inside your own policies to check exposure, for example asserting that no host listens on Telnet or that SSH is reachable only from specific subnets.

 Prerequisites